-There are many different types of Hearthstone streamers.
-There are your arena fanatics, grinding run after run in a quest to amass Kripp-tacular amounts of dust.
-There are the hardcore ladder grinders, playing only the best decks and fixated on attaining the highest Legend ranks.
-There are the Tavern Brawlers, who love nothing more than a unique challenge to solve.
-And then there are the wacky deckbuilders, who don’t mind losing 99 games if the one they do win involves an infinite damage combo.
+You can find a lot of different kinds of Hearthstone streamers on Twitch.tv.
+Some of them are arena fanatics, grinding run after run in a quest to amass Kripp-tacular amounts of dust.
+Some are hardcore ladder grinders, playing only the best decks and fixated on attaining the highest Legend ranks.
+Some are Tavern Brawlers who love nothing more than a unique challenge to solve.
+And then there are the wacky deckbuilders, who don’t mind losing 99 games in a row if the one they do win involves an infinite damage combo.

 Which one you like the best, of course, is a matter of personal taste.
 But that does not mean there are no standout performers.
-Some streamers simply draw bigger audiences than others.
-Some have even managed to build fanatical, cult-like followings.
-These are the types of streamers who spawn memes that extend way beyond their own chats, leaking out of Twitch and into the wider Hearthstone community.
+Some streamers simply draw bigger audiences than others, audiences that often end up exploding into fanatical, cult-like followings.
+Streamers who spawn memes that extend way beyond their own chats, leaking out of Twitch and into the wider Hearthstone community.

 Kripp is one of the Hearthstone OGs, carving out a reputation as an arena god extremely early on in Hearthstone’s history.
 Which makes it all the more impressive he’s kept it up this long, especially with the brutal streaming schedule he keeps – five hours a day, usually.